5 Gadgets That Work With Apple's Find My Network (That Aren't AirTags)

 We may receive a commission on purchases made from links.

 However, Apple's first and second-generation AirTags aren't the only gadgets that use or can work with the Find My network.
-A number of Apple's own devices, such as AirPods, as well as third-party products, like the Belkin Soundform Freedom True Wireless Earbuds, which leverage this impressive network.
-While the Belkin offering is no longer offered, here are some other gadgets that include Find My support and are actively available.
+A number of Apple's own devices, such as the AirPods, as well as third-party products like the Belkin Soundform Freedom True Wireless Earbuds and the five accessories listed below, leverage this impressive network, as well.

 Twelve South PlugBug

-If you're someone who frequently loses or misplaces their power brick, one solution is to slap an AirTag on it, or you can go with Twelve South's PlugBug.
-It's your typical USB Power Delivery (USB PD)- compliant wall adapter, easily found thanks to built-in support for Apple Find My.
-USB PD is used by most Apple and non-Apple devices, so your Plugbug will be able to juice up most of your devices.
+If you're someone who frequently loses or misplaces their power brick, one solution is to slap an AirTag on it ... or you can go with Twelve South's PlugBug.
+It's your typical USB Power Delivery (USB PD)-compliant wall adapter, except it's easily found when lost thanks to built-in support for Apple Find My.
+USB PD is used by most Apple and non-Apple devices, so your PlugBug will be able to juice up most of your devices.
 It comes in two wattage variants, 50 watts and 120 watts, both of which also have travel counterparts with bundled adapters to suit the sockets in different international markets.

 The 50W model has two USB-C ports, whereas the 120W variant has four.
 It features a sleek dual-tone design with a slim profile and foldable prongs.
-Moreover, it uses dynamic allocation of power when you plug in multiple devices, removing the need to worry about which is the higher wattage port, a problem present in many other power bricks.
-However, some Amazon shoppers have complained about quality issues with their PlugBugs, which have garnered a decent rating of 4.1 out of 5.
+Moreover, it uses dynamic allocation of power when you plug in multiple devices, removing the need to worry about which is the higher-wattage port, a problem present in many other power bricks.
+However, some Amazon shoppers have complained about quality issues with their PlugBugs, such as failure to charge devices, ultimately garnering a rating of 4.1 out of 5.
 The Find My integration also makes it more expensive than regular USB PD power bricks from various value brands like Baseus and Ugreen.
-Its 50W model has a list price of $70, while the 120W model will set you back $120.
-However, it's common for both variants to sell for a discount.
+The 50W model has a list price of $70, while the 120W model will set you back $120 — though it's common for both variants to sell for a discount.

 Ridge Wallet Tracker Card

-Although AirTags are pretty reliable for tracking a lot of things, the form factor makes it a bit tricky to use with wallets, which is where the Ridge Wallet Tracker Card comes into play.
-It's a slim, credit-card-sized smart tracker that seamlessly slides in your wallet and can be used to locate your wallet when lost using the Find My network.
-One of the highlights of the Ridge tracker is the built-in rechargeable battery that you can charge with any Qi or MagSafe charger and use the tracker for five months.
-Many similar form-factor trackers, such as the Tile Slim, have a non-replaceable or rechargeable battery, which turns them into e-waste after the included battery runs out.
+Although AirTags are pretty reliable for tracking a lot of things, the form factor makes it a bit tricky to use them with wallets, which is where the Ridge Wallet Tracker Card comes into play.
+It's a slim, credit card-sized smart tracker that seamlessly slides into your wallet and can be used to locate your wallet when lost using the Find My network.
+One of the highlights of the Ridge tracker is the built-in rechargeable battery that you can charge with any Qi or MagSafe charger; it lasts for up to five months before needing to be recharged.
+Many similar form factor trackers, such as the Tile Slim, have a non-replaceable or rechargeable battery, which turns them into e-waste after the included battery runs out.

 The Ridge offering has a built-in speaker to make a sound when you're looking for your wallet and is rated IP67 for weather resistance.
-However, it's expensive at $45 per unit compared with similar offerings from other manufacturers.
-Despite the higher price tag, it has received excellent reviews from Amazon buyers who have given it an excellent rating of 4.6 out of 5.
+As far as price goes, it's expensive at $45 per unit compared with some similar offerings from other manufacturers.
+Despite the higher price tag, it has received excellent reviews from Amazon buyers who have given it a rating of 4.6 out of 5.
 However, a small selection of buyers noted getting non-functional trackers that were either dead out of the box or didn't work when needed.
 Fortunately, the company offers a 99-day trial and a lifetime warranty.

 Satechi FindAll Glasses Case

-The Satechi FindAll Glasses Case is another interesting little gadget that works with Apple Find My.
-It's basically a glasses case and will come in handy for anyone looking to ensure they don't lose their expensive eyewear.
+The Satechi FindAll Glasses Case is another interesting little gadget that works with Apple's Find My.
+As its name suggests, this device is a case for glasses and will come in handy for anyone looking to ensure they don't lose their expensive eyewear.
 It features a built-in rechargeable battery, a speaker, and Bluetooth connectivity.
-The Satechi offering also feels premium and is built well with a vegan leather exterior, suede lining to ensure your eyewear doesn't get scuff or scratch marks, and a magnetic closure mechanism.
+The Satechi offering also feels premium and is built well with a vegan leather exterior, microsuede lining to ensure your eyewear doesn't get scuff or scratch marks, and a magnetic closure mechanism.
 Moreover, it can fold flat when you're using the glasses, making it easier to store.

 It's not the cheapest option around at $50; however, you can choose from three colors and get a two-year warranty against any defects.
-It's also well-liked among buyers on Amazon, who have given a good 4.4 rating out of 5.
-However, besides the higher price tag, some folks complain about the magnetic closure not being strong enough in case of a drop, which can potentially lead to your glasses falling and being damaged.
+It's also well-liked among buyers on Amazon, who have given it a 4.4 rating out of 5.
+Besides the higher price tag, some folks complain about the magnetic closure not being strong enough in case of a drop, which can potentially lead to your glasses falling and being damaged.

 ESR Geo Wallet